 Make sure your staff have personal workplace emergency plans so they know who to contact at work in an emergency and have a plan to get home safely.

-This personal workplace emergency plan will help you plan for an emergency during working hours.
+Have staff fill in a personal workplace emergency plan to plan for an emergency during work hours.

 In an emergency, your staff may be stuck at work or unable to take transport home for a day or more.

-You may need dust masks, work gloves, hard hats or tools such as wrecking bars and sledge hammers.
+You may need dust masks (rated P2 or N95), work gloves, hard hats or tools such as wrecking bars and sledge hammers.

 You’ll need food and water (at least three litres per person) for three days or more, sanitary items, etc.

 Encourage staff to have supplies in their work grab bags in case they need to walk home or to their meeting place.
-Make sure they have household plans with their families that include how they will get home, who they will travel with, where they will meet if that can’t get home, etc.
+Make sure they have household plans with their families.

-You may have to provide for people with serious injuries until help arrives.
+You may have to care for people with serious injuries until help arrives.
 Make sure you have blankets, stretchers, a complete first aid kit, etc.

 These suggestions for equipment and food are guidelines only.
-The amount and types of equipment and food you have at work will depend on the number of staff, the nature of your business, the type of building, and your location.
+What you need will depend on the number of staff, the nature of your business, the type of building, and your location.

 Ensure basic food supplies are also in the cabinets.
-Food items should be replaced on an annual or bi-annual basis.
+Food items should be checked annually.
+Replace any food that is expired or needs replacing.

-The following is a suggested menu; note that the quantities are quite small, and may not be adequate for people doing physical labour.
+The following is a suggested menu.
+The quantities are quite small and may not be suitable for people doing physical labour.

 Get involved in your local business community.
-Get to know your local Chamber of Commerce, industry organisations, business neighbours, competitors and suppliers and talk to them about their emergency and business continuity plans.
-In an emergency, you may be able to help each other get back up and running faster by sharing equipment, premises, etc.
+Get to know your local Chamber of Commerce, industry organisations, business neighbours, competitors and suppliers.
+Talk to them about their emergency and business continuity plans.
+In an emergency, you may be able to help each other get back up and running faster.

-Develop a contingency plan for your whole business, including staff, information, assets, customers, suppliers and distribution channels.
+Develop a contingency plan for your whole business.
+It should include staff, information, assets, customers, suppliers and distribution channels.

-Follow the Shut Happens action task list to create contingency plans for your business.
+Follow the Shut Happens task list to create contingency plans for your business.

-Continuity and contingency planning is about being prepared for all types of disruptions, e.g. an earthquake, broken equipment or losing a supplier — and quickly getting back on your feet.
+Continuity and contingency planning is about being prepared for all types of disruptions.
 Use the business.govt.nz step-by-step guide to get your plan sorted.
 It’s vital to your business’s survival.

-Rural communities, businesses and individuals need to adapt and build resilience to adverse events, like natural disasters, severe weather, and biosecurity incursions.
+Rural communities, businesses and individuals need to adapt and build resilience to emergencies.

 Your animals are your responsibility.
 You need to include them in your emergency planning and preparation.
-Failing to plan for them in case a disaster happens (such as an earthquake or flood) puts lives at risk.
+Failing to plan for them puts lives at risk.

-The Ministry for Primary Industries (MPI) has advice for preparing a plan for your animals in an emergency, including checklists for different types of animals and different emergencies.
+The Ministry for Primary Industries (MPI) has advice for preparing a plan for your animals.
+It includes checklists for different types of animals and different emergencies.
 Work through the checklists to develop your plan.